dpgailey/radbots-botpress-monetization/readme.md

 ### Getting advertise from RadBots

-Here we are listening for `get-advertise` key. when we hear that, we simple call the RadBots api to get an advertise.
+Here we are listening for `get-advertise` key. when we hear that, we call the RadBots api to get an advertise.
 ```
 bp.hear('get-advertise', event => {
 	bp.radbots.getAdvertise().then(ad => {